newatoms/guides/get-clients/readme.md

 #### Potential client

 Companies that would make an awesome client.
-This includes a name.
+This includes enough information to start digging researching ways to contact the companies.

+This information consist of:

+* Company name.
+* Url of company website.
+* A short motivation why you think this is an awesome client.

 #### Prospect